dkortekaas/ai-chat/README.md

-# Cited
+# EmbedIQ

-A modern, fully functional Cited platform built with Next.js 15, TypeScript, and Prisma.
-This platform enables users to create Citedbots, upload and process documents, manage knowledge bases, and view comprehensive analytics with a complete notification system.
+A modern, fully functional EmbedIQ platform built with Next.js 15, TypeScript, and Prisma.
+This platform enables users to create EmbedIQbots, upload and process documents, manage knowledge bases, and view comprehensive analytics with a complete notification system.

 ## 🚀 Features